csci5117s23/project-2-code-titans/README.md

 #### Set New Plan Page
 The Set New Plan Page allows users to set up a new personal budget plan.
 The user can input income, location, expenses, and a descriptive name of this plan.
 #### Compare Plans Page
+The user will be greeted with a few pre-made budget plan suggestions, but will also be able to create and customize a unique plan depending on their specific preferences

 **Todo**

 ### High-Fidelity Diagram